tendermint/tendermint/docs/architecture/adr-016-protocol-versions.md

 The `Version.Other` here should include additional information like the name of the software client and it's SemVer version - this is for convenience only.
 Eg. `tendermint-core/v0.22.8`.
 It's a `[]string` so it can include information about the version of Tendermint, of the app, of Tendermint libraries, etc.

+Note NodeInfo is only exchanged after the authenticated encryption handshake to ensure that it's private.
+Doing any version exchange before encrypting could be considered information leakage, though I'm not sure how much that matters compared to being able to upgrade the protocol.

-### ABCI
+#### ABCI

 Since the ABCI is responsible for keeping Tendermint and the App in sync, we need to communicate version information through it.

 On startup, we use Info to perform a basic handshake.
 It should include all the version information so the node can check for compatibility.
-It was discussed prior whether Tendermint also needed to keep an ABCI protocol version to ensure that the application's ABCI client was compatible.
-Given that such changes should be very irregular, it suffices to use the Tendermint version itself as a proxy for the ABCI protocol.

-Breaking changes to ABCI protocol should only be performed on major releases (i.e 1.5 → 2.0)
+This would also include tha ABCI version so applications using a socket connection can ensure they are using the correct version.

-#### Info
+##### Info

 RequestInfo should add support for protocol versions like:

 ```
 message RequestInfo {
+  string abci_version
   string version
   uint64 block_version
   uint64 p2p_version